-Grammy nominated, 24 years exp.
+Grammy winner, 25 years exp.
 My ear is highly tuned and my work flow is dialed in.
 In addition to being an engineer I am also an artist, producer & musician that can communicate and execute on the level of feeling and emotions.
-I work in all genres, notably Hiphop, Rap and Soul w/ platinum and critically acclaimed credits. ltd time low prices!
+I work in all genres, notably Hiphop, Rap and Soul w/ platinum and critically acclaimed credits.
+Not the cheapest,

 While building my chops working under Mr. Porter I met a then- unknown Jay Electronica in 2002.
 We began working on his early material and crafting his sound.
 I worked as his primary collaborator on the seminal “Act 1: Eternal Sunshine.”
 My finger prints are on almost every release which ultimately culminated in a deal on Jay-Z's Roc Nation and a grammy nomination for contributions on his collab album with Jay-Z.